edsu/inkdroid.org/_posts/2020-09-03-bibdesk-and-zotero.md

 path looks like when you Base64 decode it:

 ```
-bplist00Ò\relativePathYaliasData_@papers/Berg/The multiple bodies of the medical
-record Toward.pdfOððMacOSXBDÿÿÿÿThe multiple bodie#FFFFFFFF.pdfÿÿÿÿ
- cuBerg]/:Users:edsu:Dropbox:BibDesk:papers:Berg:The multiple bodies of the
- medical record Toward.pdfj4The multiple bodies of the medical record
- Toward.pdfMacOSX[Users/edsu/Dropbox/BibDesk/papers/Berg/The multiple bodies of
- the medical record Toward.pdf/
+bplist00Ò\relativePathYaliasData_@papers/Berg/The multiple bodies of the medical record Toward.pdfOððMacOSXBDÿÿÿÿThe multiple bodie#FFFFFFFF.pdfÿÿÿÿ cuBerg]/:Users:edsu:Dropbox:BibDesk:papers:Berg:The multiple bodies of the medical record Toward.pdfj4The multiple bodies of the medical record Toward.pdfMacOSX[Users/edsu/Dropbox/BibDesk/papers/Berg/The multiple bodies of the medical record Toward.pdf/ $g[
- $g[
 ```

 This doesn't even serialize well in a blog entry because there are various control characters sprinkled all over.
-We can see some useful information is starting to emerge, but it doesn't look like it is encoded right.
+I can see some useful information is starting to emerge, but it doesn't look like it is encoded right.
 That's because it's an OS X only binary format for structured data called a [Property List].
 You know, maybe JSON would have been a better choice here, but I'm sure there